Shubhranil-Basak/SummerSchool_2024/README.md

 In communication systems, explain the need to modulate a signal with a carrier.
 Write a python code to demonstrate OOK (On-Off keying) modulation and demodulation.

 ## Explanation
+There are multiple reasons to modulate a signal with a carrier wave.
+A few of them are:
+* **Frequency Translation**: Modulation can help to shift the frequency spectrum of the original frequency to a higher frequency range suitable for efficient transmission and reception.
+It is because the frequency of the original baseband signal is different from those used for communication purposes like frequency bands for Radio or microwaves.
+* **Antenna Efficiency**: The use of a carrier wave at a higher frequency facilitates efficient transmission through antennas.
+Antennas are more effective at radiating EM waves at higher frequencies, especially when compared to the lower frequencies typical of baseband signals.
+This efficiency is crucial for long-range communication and for minimizing the size and complexity of antennas.
+* **Signal integrity and noise immunity**: Modulation helps in preserving the integrity of the transmitted signal and makes it more immune to noise and interference.
+The carrier wave can carry the modulated signal over long distances without significant loss of information, as compared to direct transmission of baseband signals.
+* **Multiplexing and channel allocation**: Modulating signals with different carrier frequencies enables multiplexing—simultaneously transmitting multiple signals over the same communication medium.
+* **Comaptibility with transmission media**: Different transmission media (like cables, optical fibers, etc.) have specific characteristics that determine their suitability for transmitting signals at particular frequencies.
+By modulating a signal, we can match the characteristics of the transmission medium, optimizing the signal's propagation and minimizing data loss.

+My assumptions:
+1. Considering there is no noise in carrier and signal wave.
+2. Considering there is noise only in modulated wave
+3. Considering smoothing od demodulated wave is necessary else it might have false signals because of noise.